 The first two births took place without incident.
 But as a doctor was delivering Yossi, he accidentally nicked Dorn's uterus.
 Before doctors could stop the bleeding, her heart had stopped, a defibrillator they used malfunctioned and her brain was deprived of oxygen.

-Thursday's closing arguments revealed a deep division between Dorn's mother, Susan Cohen, and Dorn's ex-husband.
+Thursday's closing arguments showed a deep division between Dorn's mother, Susan Cohen, and Dorn's ex-husband.

 "She is an unfit grandmother," Greene said at one point, adding that Cohen wants to take on the role of parent whenever the children visit their mother and to fill them with unrealistic expectations that their mother might recover.